 Mesopotamia didn’t have a centralized government.
 Each small city has their own king.
 There was constant warfare between these small cities.
 War was considered to be the divine mission of the kings.
 The conquest of more cities means more slaves, more people to pay taxes and more land to grow crops.

 The most important Mesopotamian leaders were Ur-Nammu (king of Ur), Hammurabi (Old Babylonia) Ashur-uballit II and Tiglath-Pileser I Assyrian Empire), and Sargon (Akkadian Empire).
 Landowner,

 Government Official, professional soldiers, scribes and Wealthy Merchant:

-A Merchant who trades with neighborhood city state had a good source of income in Mesopotamia.
+A Merchant who trades with neighborhood city states had a good source of income in Mesopotamia.
 Not all the traders were upper class people.
 Wealthy merchants were taken as the upper class people in Mesopotamia.